metanull-operator/eth2-ubuntu/README.md

-# Setup an Eth2 Mainnet Validator System on Ubuntu
+# Setup an Ethereum Mainnet Staking System on Ubuntu

-This document contains instructions for setting up an Eth2 mainnet staking system.
-Medalla testnet instructions are available [here](prysm-medalla.md).

-These instructions have been developed to configure an Eth2 mainnet staking system using Ubuntu 20.04 LTS on an Intel NUC 10i5FNK with 2TB SSD and 32GB RAM.
-These instructions are primarily for my own purposes, so that I can recreate my environment if I need to.
+This document contains instructions for configuring an Ethereum mainnet staking system on Ubuntu Linux 22.04 LTS.
+These instructions have been tested on an Intel NUC 11i5 with 2TB SSD and 32GB RAM, but the instructions for consensus and execution clients should apply equally to most AMD64 architecture systems.
+The optional dashboard presented in the monitoring section may require customization to query your specific network/hardware devices.

+The following instructions were written to document my configuration for my own purposes.
 They are not intended to represent best practices and may not be applicable to your hardware, software, or network configuration.
-There are many other good sources for instructions on setting up these services, and those may be more generally written and applicable.
+Please review these instructions carefully, compare them with instructions from other guides, and run on a testnet before risking your own funds.

+If you installed Prysm/Geth using an earlier version of my staking instructions and you are ready to update your system for the merge, you can begin with my [Prysm/Geth Merge Updates for Older Installations](https://github.com/metanull-operator/eth2-ubuntu/blob/master/merge-updates.md) document.

-Setup includes installation and configuration of the following services, including setting up systemd to automatically run services, where applicable:
+Setup includes installation and configuration of the following services:

+##### Consensus Layer

-- Prysm Beacon Chain
+- Prysm Beacon Chain - Consensus layer client
-- Prysm Validator
+- Prysm Validator - Validator client

-- geth
+##### Execution Layer

+- Go Ethereum (Geth) - Execution layer client

+##### Monitoring (Optional)

-- Prometheus
+- Prometheus - Collects metrics
-- Grafana
+- Grafana - Visualizes metrics
-- node_exporter
+- node_exporter - Provides metrics on the server
-- blackbox_exporter
+- blackbox_exporter - Provides metrics on ping times
-- json_exporter
+- json_exporter - Provides metrics on ETH price

-Steps to install and configure all software have been copied from or inspired by a number of sources, which are cited at the end of this file.
-Discord discussions may have provided additional details or ideas.
-In addition, though I have never been a professional Linux administrator, I have many years experience running Linux servers for a variety of public and private hobby projects, which may have informed some of my decisions, for better or worse.

-This process assumes starting from first login on a clean Ubuntu 20.04 LTS installation, and were last tested on August 1, 2020.
+**IMPORTANT:** The configuration presented below will allow you to sync to the mainnet network and begin validating immediately in the pre-merge environment.
+This configuration is not 100% merge-ready.
+Execution and consensus clients must be updated to their final merge-ready versions prior to the merge.
+In addition, the `http-web3provider` configuration value must be updated to port 8551 after that port is opened by Geth without an overridden Terminal Total Difficulty (TTD).

 ## Prerequisities